Whatever your questions or concerns about writing,

 Ippolito knows how editors think.
 She has edited the books

 of well-known writers like novelist Anais Nin and literary critic Allen Tate as well as those of first-timers who went on

-to become best-selling novelists.
-She was the editor of every single novel in the Classic BattleTech series, a publishing
+to become best-selling mass-market novelists.
+She was the editor of every single novel in the Classic BattleTech series, a

-phenomenon consisting of 75 interwoven novels set in the 31st century.
-These novels were published between 1986 and 2002,
+publishing phenomenon consisting of 75 interwoven novels set in the 31st century.
+These novels were published by Roc Books.

-accredited courses offered by the Long Ridge Writer's Institute.
+for Publication", three accredited courses offered by the Institute for Writers.
 She is also associated with Powersuasions, a consultant to major U.S. corporations on business writing.

 Writing fiction is both art and craft.
 Art may come naturally to the genius,

 but the rest of us rely on craft.
 In this book, Donna Ippolito draws on 25+ years as an editor of best-selling mass market

 fiction as well as literary fiction to answer questions real writers ask about finding ideas, overcoming writers block, plotting,

 character development, revising, getting published, and much, much more.
 Whatever the quandary or query, its craft to the